check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (2) Membership ends with voluntary resignation, exclusion, death of the member or loss of legal capacity for legal persons.

 (3) The resignation of an active or honorary member must be declared in written form by the end of the fiscal year.
-The board decides on termination of membership during the year upon application by the member.
+The board decides on the termination of membership during the year upon application by the member.

 (4) The resignation of a supporting member can be declared at any time and with immediate effect in writing or via email.